joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/28/international-home/iran-assassinations-nuclear-israel.html?searchResultPosition=2

 **How Tony Hsieh Tried to Single-Handedly Transform Downtown Las Vegas**\
-`Mr. Hsieh, who died at 46, tried to revitalize a corner of the city by attracting others entrepreneurs.`\
+`Mr. Hsieh, who died at 46, tried to revitalize a corner of the city by attracting other entrepreneurs.`\
 https://nytimes.com/2020/11/28/us/tony-hsieh-las-vegas.html?searchResultPosition=3

 **Six-Pack**\